-Recently, on my beach retreat in FL, this topic was brought up as an important one to add to this series.
-There were a few versions mentioned, but I think this post will include most of what was mentioned.
-The way it came up was, “Tell them to not be so critical of each other.” (other women)
+Recently, on my beach retreat in FL, this topic of having good girlfriends was brought up as an important one to add to this series.
+The way it came up was, “Tell women to not be so critical of each other.”

 Do you enjoy women as friends or see them as competition?

 In the past few years, I have met women who really don’t seem to like other women much.
 Often, they didn’t have girlfriends in high school.
 All their friends were guys.
 I don’t get that really.
 Yes, I can see why they enjoyed guys…I definitely enjoy the male outlook on life.
 But I don’t understand why women don’t enjoy other women.
 We have way too much in common!